 The Australian Security and Investments Commission (ASIC) exercises its powers under the Australian Securities and Investments Commission Act 2001 (Cth) (ASIC Act) to regulate many aspects of Australia’s corporate, market and financial sectors.
 ASIC possesses the discretion to investigate potential breaches of law committed by the financial entities within its oversight.
-However, before initiating a formal investigation, ASIC must first undertake a consideration of multiple factors.
 If a matter falls within ASIC’s regulatory responsibility, it will be assessed to determine whether a formal investigation should be held.
 This includes consideration of the harm suffered by consumers, potential benefits of pursuing the misconduct in contrast with the expense, level of misconduct available on the evidence and any alternative courses of action, such as surveillance.

-While primarily responsible for regulating Australia’s corporate, market and financial sectors, the nature of the modern global economy requires ASIC to work internationally with foreign agencies, as many Australian financial market participants undertake cross-border transactions.
+While primarily responsible for regulating Australia’s corporate, market and financial sectors, the nature of the modern global economy requires ASIC to work internationally with foreign agencies, as many Australian financial market participants undertake cross-border transactions and operations.

-Many international organisations and foreign regulators make requests for assistance under international cooperation agreements, including the IOSCO MMOU and other bilateral MOUs.
-Where authorised, ASIC uses the Mutual Assistance in Business Regulation Act 1992 to exercise compulsory powers to obtain documents, information or testimony on behalf of foreign regulators.
+Many international organisations and foreign regulators make requests for assistance under international cooperation agreements, including MOUs.
+In some instances, ASIC uses the Mutual Assistance in Business Regulation Act 1992 (Cth), which empowers ASIC to compulsorily obtain documents, information or testimony on behalf of foreign regulators.

-The MMOU sets an international benchmark for cross-border cooperation.
-Established in 2002, it has provided securities regulators with the tools for combating cross-border fraud and misconduct that can weaken global markets and undermine investor confidence.
-The MMOU represents a common understanding among its signatories of how they should consult, cooperate and exchange information for the purpose of regulatory enforcement regarding securities markets.
-Information requests can be made when authorities are in the process of investigating offences relating to the following activities under the relevant laws and regulations of the jurisdictions in question:
+Established in 2002, the MMOU sets out how signatory regulators from around the world should consult, cooperate and exchange information for the purpose of regulatory enforcement regarding securities markets.
+Under the MMOU, information requests can be made when regulatory authorities are in the process of investigating offences relating to activities under the relevant laws and regulations of the jurisdictions in question, including the following:

 - insider dealing and market manipulation;

-- misrepresentation of material information and other fraudulent or manipulative practices relating to securities;
+- misrepresentation of material information and other fraudulent or manipulative practices relating to securities and derivatives;

-- derivatives, the solicitation and handling of investor funds and customer orders; and
+- the solicitation and handling of investor funds; and

 - the registration, issuance, offer or sale of securities and derivatives.